peterhinch/micropython-micro-gui/README.md

 the pushbutton GPIO lines.
 According to the
 [ESP32 gurus](https://randomnerdtutorials.com/esp32-pinout-reference-gpios/)
 pins 36-39 do not have pullup support.

+On a Pyboard 1.1 with 320x240 ili9341 display it was necessary to use frozen
+bytecode: in this configuration running the "various" demo there was 29K of free RAM.
+Note that, at 37.5KiB, this display is the worst-case in terms of RAM usage.
+A smaller display or a Pyboard D would offer more headroom.

 ## 1.9 Firmware and dependencies